 Cars need to have routine and scheduled maintenance to keep them running and in good condition.
 A car that runs well will save you money, and the stress of an unnecessary breakdown.

 Expensive car = dearer service

-As a guide, the value of the car when new will determine the cost of the service.
-For instance, an Audi R8 costs a lot more to buy than a Ford Focus ST, and likewise it should cost more to get serviced.
+As a guide, the value of the vehicle when new will determine the cost of the service.
+For instance, an Audi R8 costs a lot more to buy than a Ford Focus ST, and likewise, it should require more to get the service.

 Servicing a car is not cheap

-Many drivers avoid getting their car serviced to try and save money.
+Many drivers avoid getting a car service to try and save money.
 Although missing a scheduled service may not cause a problem in the short term, sooner or later something will go wrong with the car.
 It may cost you much more to get repaired than if you had kept to the correct service interval.

 Protect your asset

 Your car is an asset, and you need to protect the value.
 One day you may want to part exchange it for another vehicle.
 With regular servicing, your car will remain in better condition, and you are likely to receive a better price when you come to sell.